 Christmas Day

 Boxing Day

+Any other statutory holidays set out by the Employments Standards Act of 2000 and its revisions.

 To be eligible for the day’s holiday pay, the employee must work the regularly scheduled days immediately preceding and following the designated holiday, except where permission has been granted by the Executive to use the holiday in conjunction with accrued vacation time.